Before You Book: Accredited Mental Health First Aid Training in the UK

 (Source: Deloitte 2022; HSE 2024; IOSH MENTOR Study.)

-We’re aware that some reports question the long-term impact of mental health first aid training, but context matters.
+We’re aware that some reports question the long-term impact of mental health first aid training, but context matters as does having a strategy behind it.

 Our approach embeds learning within workplace culture, not as a one-off intervention, ensuring that skills are supported, refreshed, and applied in real settings.
 This sustained, culture-based model is what makes MHScot’s programmes effective over time.